Information-theoretic interpretation of quantum formalism: Conclusion

-In the present paper, we support the information-theoretic interpretation of quantum formalism based on Bayesian inference theory.
-We take for granted the standard Aristotelian logic and pose no new postulate.
-Instead, we start from conventional information theory.
-We regard the input data as logical constraints and introduce two fresh ingredients.
-(1) We replace the deterministic description by a statistical evaluation of the variables.
-(2) As input information is thus displayed only in part, we retrieve other aspects by a scanning technique requiring a Hilbert space.
+In the present paper, we abstain from introducing any extra axiom but we support the information-theoretic interpretation of quantum formalism based on Bayesian inference theory.

-When applied to a logical problem, this method leads to build probability \enquote{charts} describing the different aspects of an underlying register.
-The atlas of all potential charts represents an \enquote{information manifold}.
-A single chart is depicted by a real probability space, while the comprehensive atlas constitutes a Hilbert space.
-Reversible quantum channels describe mappings from one chart to another.
-Observables are real-valued functions characterizing a particular aspect.
-The Born rule is a straightforward transcriptions in the Hilbert space of the expectation values in the register.
-Observables within a single chart are simultaneously compatible and commute in the Hilbert space.
-Transverse observables involving incompatible aspects do not commute.
-The most emblematic example in physics is the pairs of conjugate charts, depicting two complementary aspects, that give rise to the Heisenberg uncertainty relations, appraising their degree of incompatibility.

-Although using quantum terminology when possible, we have only dealt with classical information in a classical register.
-As a result, we obtain the full apparatus of quantum information.
-This means that quantum information as such is nothing but information itself and therefore devoid of any physical content.
+Although using quantum terminology when appropriate, we have basically dealt with classical information in a classical memory, but at the end, we obtain the exact apparatus of quantum information.
+This means that quantum information as such is nothing but information itself and therefore independent of any physical content.
+Our major conclusion, as sketched in Sec. (\ref{nutshell}), is somewhat baffling: Quantum information is simply classical information processed by Bayesian inference theory.

-Concerning quantum mechanics, this is the first time a model logically deduces the main features of its founding, almost always regarded as postulates that look so enigmatic: Why is the theory linear?
-Why is the theory probabilistic?
+As far as quantum formalism itself is concerned, the current model is the first to logically \emph{deduce} from information theory its fundamental characteristics, almost always posited from the outset as seemingly arbitrary postulates: Why is the theory probabilistic?
+Why is the theory linear?
 Where does the Hilbert space come from?
-Also, most of the paradoxes, such as entanglement, contextuality, nonsignaling correlation, measurement problem, no-cloning theorem etc., find a quite trivial explanation.
+Also, most of the emblematic paradoxes, such as entanglement, contextuality, nonsignaling correlation, measurement problem, no-cloning theorem etc., find a perfectly rational explanation.
 At last the controversial concept of Shannon information conveyed by a wave vector, or stored in the system is clarified.

 Beyond physics, quantum information appears as a multipurpose technique for analyzing a system of logical constraints, in line with classical information.
-Whereas Boolean algebra and classical information are the universal tools of \emph{logic}, we propose that Bayesian algebra and quantum information are the universal tools of \emph{reasoning}.
-This is perhaps the most exciting conclusion of this article.
+Whereas classical information is the universal tools of \emph{logic}, quantum information in the universal tool of \emph{inference}.
+This is perhaps the most important conclusion of this article.

 \phantomsection